 NOTE: If weather, ground or other conditions, do not allow for mounted ride; additional locations, demonstrations, activities and firing live ammo will be substituted.
 Also if you want to continue forward only in a vehicle without the ride Geek Nation Tours will have something planned for you too….
 And a final note, we will be easy on you on our horse back trip...
 NO TRICK RIDING SKILLS NECCESSARY!

-Day 11 - Big Horn County (Saturday, Jun.
-28, 2025) / The Little Bighorn Battlefield
+Day 8 - Big Horn County (Saturday, Sep.
+13, 2025) / The Little Bighorn Battlefield

-Today is the anniversary of Custer’s Last Stand and it will see us spend most of the day discovering the Little Bighorn Battlefield National Monument itself.
+Today will see us spend most of the day discovering the Little Bighorn Battlefield National Monument itself.
 We hope to be first joined by a Native guide from Apsaalooke Tours that will bring us on a two-hour guided tour of the Battlefield Visitor’s Center followed by a Park Ranger scheduled talk and walking tour.
 We will also have time to visit the gift shop and book store along with watching the 25 minute orientation video to give us the parks perspective on the events.
 Our visit will include Custer’s Last Stand Hill and the U.S. Army Memorial, Custer National Cemetery, the Indian Memorial, Reno’s Charge and Retreat area, Deep Ravine Trail, and the second stage of the Battle of the Little Bighorn the Reno/Benteen Battlefield which is just south of the Little Bighorn.
 We will see several other memorials including the U.S. 7thCavalry marker stones, the Lakota and Cheyenne Warrior markers and even a marker to Crazy Horse.

 With that said, we will be sure to give you as much time as possible at Last Stand Hill so we can reflect on the nature of the battle.
 Experiencing that day through the grave markers of both sides – some standing alone, others clumped together and many huddled around the place where George A. Custer’s body was found.
 As always it is Geek Nation Tours’ goal to give both perspectives of any battlefield we visit and Little Bighorn will be no different.
 Expect to see many perspectives on the history that led up to the battle and how it changed history on both sides.

-Day 13 - Returning (Monday, Jun.
-30, 2025) / See you for now...Partner
+Day 9 - Returning (Sunday, Sep.
+14, 2025) / See you for now...Partner

 All good things must end, unfortunately, and today we return to the airport and depart for home.
 The photos, memories and friendships you made are yours to keep forever!